 Workers’ compensation does not pay your full salary.
 It is only designed to provide financial relief for workers’ injuries at work, not to replace their full salary.
 The amount that you are paid if you qualify for weekly payments depends on several factors.
 Each state has its own guidelines to determine how much your payments will be.
 There are no states that allow for workers’ compensation to pay your full salary.

 Workers’ compensation offers a variety of benefits that can cover some of your needs.
 While you may not receive a salary worth of payments, some of your related expenses can be covered.
 This includes medical expenses, which can put a strain on your finances.
+A workers compensation attorney can help you understand your legal rights and options so you can make the best decisions for your future.

 Workers’ Compensation Programs Can Differ